Non-Credit Certificate in Cybersecurity Courses

 Required Courses

-In close collaboration with the Cybersecurity and Infrastructure Security Agency (CISA), the University of Illinois Urbana-Champaign has developed courses which will lead to a growing pipeline of cybersecurity professionals able to staff both technical and managerial positions in the public and private sectors.
-The Foundational Curriculum, developed by a team of University of Illinois experts, is comprised of the following three courses:
+The following courses were developed to help grow the much needed pipeline of cybersecurity professionals able to staff both technical and managerial positions in the public and private sectors.
+This foundational Curriculum, developed by a team of University of Illinois experts at the Information Trust Institute (ITI), is comprised of the following three courses:

 The course material covers converging computer and communications technologies and is designed to serve the needs of those interested in understanding the field of data communications and how it relates to other areas of information technology (IT) and cybersecurity.